LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Methods

 \subsection{Text-conditioned latent diffusion model}

-{As shown in Figure~\ref{figure2}-(c), our diffusion model learns the conditional distribution of the SMILES latent $z$ whose dimension size is $\{L\times d_z\}$.
+{As shown in Figure~\ref{figure2}-(c), our diffusion model learns the conditional distribution of the SMILES latent $z$ whose dimension is $[L\times d_z]$.
 In the training phase, a molecule in the training data is mapped to the latent $z$ and applied a forward noising process into $z_t$ with randomly sampled diffusion timestep $t$ and injected noise $\epsilon$.
 A diffusion model predicts the injected noise from $z_t$, conditioned by the paired text description via a frozen external text encoder.
 In the inference phase, the diffusion model iteratively generates a new latent sample $z'$ from a given text condition, which is then decoded to a molecule via the SMILES decoder.}

-Since most contributions to diffusion models were made in the image domain, most off-the-shell diffusion models have the architecture of convolution-based Unet~\citep{unet}.
-However, to step beyond the spatial inductive bias and make the model applicable for more general data modality, diffusion models using transformer architectures are proposed.
-One of the most successful approaches among them is DiT~\citep{dit}, which is the model we've employed.
-Specifically, we utilized a DiT$_{base}$ model with two major modifications: first, DiT's two-dimensional attributes (\emph{e.g.}, patch embedding) were modified accordingly to handle one-dimensional latent.
-Second, cross-attention layers for external conditions were added after the self-attention layers to receive high-dimensional text conditions.
+Since most contributions to diffusion models were made in the image domain, most off-the-shelf diffusion models have the architecture of convolution-based Unet~\citep{unet}.
+However, introducing the spatial inductive bias of Unet cannot be justified for the latent space of our encoder.
+Therefore we employed DiT~\citep{dit} architecture, one of the most successful approaches to transformer-based diffusion models for more general data domain.
+Specifically, we utilized a DiT$_{base}$ model with minimal modifications to handle text conditions with cross-attention, where more details can be found in Section~\ref{appendix_dit}.

 Text-based molecule generation requires a text encoder to process natural language conditions.
 Existing text-based molecule generation models trained their text encoder from scratch~\citep{biot5}, or utilize a separate encoder model pre-trained on scientific domain corpora~\citep{scibert}.
-In this work, we took the encoder part of MolT5~\citep{molt5} as our text encoder.
+In this work, we took the encoder part of MolT5$_{large}$~\citep{molt5} as our text encoder.